Slozzyondul/Secure-Proxying-Forwarding-using-Asymmetric-Encryption/README.md

 # Secure-Proxying-Forwarding-using-Asymmetric-Encryption
 A client-server app that can securely forward TCP communication over the internet using asymmetric encryption .

+## Features

+- Asymmetric key encryption with RSA (2048-bit)
+- Simple binary protocol with handshake
+- Logs and debug info using a shared logger

 # Folder Structure

 secure_proxy/